 I was also not quite satisfied with my academic experience.
 When I was in high school, I used to ask a lot of questions to my teachers.
 It was not a usual practice in a suburban school, as you might wonder, but the teachers – especially the headmaster of my school, Babu Jyotish Chandra Saha, and another from whom I received private tuition, late Chandra Nath, never discouraged me.

 They were very concerned to the extent that they allotted extra time for satisfying my unending inquiries after school.
-It was a greatly influential aspect of my life which built a strong sense of responsibility in me.
+It was a greatly influential aspect of my life that built a strong sense of responsibility in me.

 But when I came to Dhaka College, I saw that most teachers, with a few exceptions, discouraged questions from students in general.
 The college had many teachers whose reputation ran countrywide.
 But whenever I asked something, many of my teachers either ignored my call or taunted me.
 I realized that the relationship we had with our teachers was strictly realized.
 It was a demoralizing experience for me.